introduction-to-python-2021-1/PythonFinalTask/CONTRIBUTING.md

    - [pre-commit hooks][] to run some out-of-the-box hooks for pre-commit
    - [pydocstyle][] to check docstring style
    - [pylint][] to analyze code
+   - [isort][] to sort imports alphabetically, and automatically separated into sections

 **Congratulations!** You're now all set to begin development.